arifsetiawan/mosaic/doc/activitycheck.md

 * `public` will be shown to all users.
 Default privacy setting.
 * `private` will be available only to user who do the activity
+* `follower` will be available to user who do the activity and his/her followers
-* `friend` will be available to user who do the activity and his/her followers
+* `friend` will be available to user who do the activity and his/her mutual following-followers

 ## Required Actor fields